Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 A Cafe in Limassol

-The Cyprus non-domicile regime aims at providing ample opportunities for high net worth individuals to restore their investments in a more stable and secure environment with minimal tax exposure.
+The Cyprus non-domicile regime provides ample opportunities for high-net-worth individuals to restore their investments in a more stable and secure environment with minimal tax exposure.

 Who can Benefit from the Regime?